Some of the links in this post may be affiliate links. See our disclosure for more info.

 Our sense of taste has the potential to transport us back to happy moments and memories, reminding us of holidays, vacations, and our childhood.
 Though we love comfort food, we also like to try new things – new tastes, new recipes, and new flavors.

-Creating a meal plan is a great way to ensure that you try new recipes and tastes.
-Sitting down once a week to create your weekly plan also gives you the time to find new recipes and ideas, while writing a detailed shopping list means you won’t forget a crucial ingredient.
+Creating a meal plan is a great way to ensure you try new recipes and tastes.
+Sitting down once a week to create your weekly plan also allows you to find new recipes and ideas while writing a detailed shopping list means you won’t forget a crucial ingredient.

-There are literally thousands of recipes on the internet, from a variety of different cuisines, to suit all tastes.
-Whether you are extremely skilled in the kitchen, or just want to whip up a tasty meal in 20 minutes or less, you’ll find recipes to shake up your boring food routine and encourage you try new, and more challenging, things.
+There are literally thousands of recipes on the internet from various cuisines to suit all tastes.
+Whether you are extremely skilled in the kitchen or just want to whip up a tasty meal in 20 minutes or less, you’ll find recipes to shake up your boring food routine and encourage you to try new and more challenging things.

 But the US and Canada aren’t alone in this, as food waste is a global issue.

-The New York Times tells us that we throw away 1.3 billion tons of food a year, which is approximately 1/3 of all that is grown.
+The New York Times tells us that we throw away 1.3 billion tons of food annually, approximately 1/3 of all that is grown.
 The biggest culprit?
-Dairy products, which spoil more quickly and are thrown away more often than any other food group.
+Dairy products spoil more quickly and are thrown away more often than any other food group.

-Meal planning, done correctly, encourages you buy groceries in a waste-conscious way.
-Buying frozen fruit and vegetables is not only cheaper, they can be stored for longer, and have a lower environmental impact than buying out-of-season fruit that has been shipped from elsewhere.
+Meal planning, done correctly, encourages you to buy groceries in a waste-conscious way.
+Frozen fruit and vegetables are cheaper, can be stored for longer, and have a lower environmental impact than buying out-of-season fruit shipped from elsewhere.

 Investing time in washing and preparing fruit and vegetables means you are less likely to throw them away than if they fester in bags and punnets in the fridge.